 All tensor equations are invariant to arbitrary coordinate transformations.
 These properties can be demonstrated for two different tensor equations that define static force equilibrium.
-The gradient of the second order stress tensor followed by an indical contraction defines equilibrium, [Frederick and Chang, (1997)].
+The gradient of the second order stress tensor followed by an indical contraction defines static force equilibrium, [Frederick and Chang, (1997)].

-$$\sigma{ji,j} = 0, \tag{1}$$
+$$\sigma{ii,j} = 0, \tag{1}$$

-where $\sigma{ji}$ is the second order stress tensor and the subscripts, ${ji}$ , are called indices.
-The indice ",j", which operates on $\sigma{ji}$ , represents a gradient of the second order stress tensor.
-In this case the indice, "j", associated with the gradient is contracted ("summed") with one of the indices on the stress tensor where the surviving "free" indice, "i", is then associated with a force vector or first order tensor.
+where σ{ji} is the second order stress tensor and the subscripts, "ji", are called indices.
+The indices "j", which operates on σ{ji} , represents a gradient of the second order stress tensor.
+In this case the indices, "j", associated with the gradient are contracted ("summed") with one of the indices on the stress tensor where the surviving "free" indices, "j", are then associated with a stress vector, σ{i} , or first order tensor.